mezzoblue/canadian-craft-breweries/README.md

 Comprehensive geodata for Canadian Craft Breweries that drives beermap.ca.

 Data is as complete as possible for every province except Quebec, which is still in progress.
-Pull requests with data corrections welcomed.
+Pull requests with data corrections and additions always welcomed.

 View the maps here: